ChernayaAnastasia/News_Classification_Kaggle_Competition/README.md

 'Наука и техника' : 8

+## Data

 No training data is provided; participants must scrape and parse data from news websites.

+ This is the [link](https://drive.google.com/file/d/10uvMXy-rH66H8Li9pthTCuYtUyVy0pcy/view?usp=sharing) to the train data I scraped.
+ The data is scraped from lenta.ru, fontanka.ru, doctorpiter.ru.

+## Evaluation

  The metric is **Accuracy**.

- The [link](https://drive.google.com/file/d/10uvMXy-rH66H8Li9pthTCuYtUyVy0pcy/view?usp=sharing) to the train data.
+## My results
  My best result got 0.93428.